CFEL-CMI/richmol/README.md

 ### Time-dependent simulations

 Here is an example of simulation of 'truncated-pulse' alignment for linear OCS molecule.
-To begin, compute the field-free energies, matrix elements of polarizability interaction tensor, and matrix elements of squared cosine function of the Euler angle $\theta$, that is used to quantify the degree of alignment
+To begin, compute the field-free energies, matrix elements of polarizability interaction tensor, and matrix elements of squared cosine function of the Euler angle sub>&theta;</sub>, that is used to quantify the degree of alignment

 ```py
 from richmol.rot import Molecule, solve, LabTensor